matlab-deep-learning/llms-with-matlab/README.md

 ## Getting Started with Chat Completion API

-To get started, you can either create an `openAIChat` object and use its methods or use it in a more complex setup, as needed.
+To get started, you can either create an `openAIChat`, `azureChat`, or `ollamaChat` object and use its methods or use it in a more complex setup, as needed.

 ### Simple call without preserving chat history